Martin8617/Defi-Wallet-for-Raspberry-Pi/build-app.md

 npm run init
 ```

-> **NOTE**: A few warnings occures, however the app works.
-The Raspberry OS 32-Bit works fine, the 64-Bit version too - even with more warnings...
+> **NOTE**: Warnings occures!
+The Raspberry OS 32-Bit works, the 64-Bit version too - when they run through...
+To be honest, the longer the more problems I have to compile the Defi-Wallet.
+Outdated node modules make me despair in the 64-bit version.

 ### Build app